eosio-eps/EEPs/EIPS/eep-2.md

 created: 2018-10-10
 ---

-## Rationale
+## Summary

 There is currently no trusted mechanism by which an EOS account owner can have their account verified.
 By adopting a structure similar to [Keybase's](https://keybase.io) verification system, an EOS user will be able to link their account to multiple web properties that they are in control of.
-This can be used to increase trust of an account, so that another user will be more or less inclined to enter into a transaction with them.
+This can be used to increase trust of an account, so that another user will be more or less likely to enter into a transaction with them.

 The goal is to introduce increased trust into the ecosystem.
 We envision that Block Explorers will be able to scrape data from this mechanism to display verified properties.

+## Motivation

+The original motivation came from seeing ECAF send out messages to user accounts whom they were trying to reach.
+Without an easy and verifiable means for another account to verify that this is the *the* ECAF EOS account, there is no reason to expect trust to be assumed.

 ## Specification